“An elected student representative group is a centrally important contributor to a positively memorable student

 The BPSC members are responsible for representing the interests of all students of the Polytechnic and deliver their voice.
 They help in solving issues and make sure the students’ suggestions reach to the relevant entity in the Polytechnic, for an improved and better environment.
 The Student Council consists of twelve members, elected annually, and their headquarters are located in Building 24.

-The council shall consist of twelve members to be directly elected annually for a maximum of two consecutive terms.
+The council shall consist of six to twelve members to be directly elected annually for a maximum of two consecutive terms.
 Elections are normally held in Semester 2 of the academic year.

 A candidate for membership of the council can nominate themselves, and must:

 - Be an enrolled student;

 - Have a GPA of at least 2.5 and not be under any Academic Probation or warning;

 - Not be a committee member of any non-Polytechnic society or organisation whatsoever, which exercises similar activities or seeks to achieve similar objectives.